It is a neurological disorder characterized by the destruction of the cells that produce myelin.

 Additionally, approximately one-third of PML patients may experience seizures during their illness.

 The disease course of PML used to be considered invariably progressive, with most non-HIV-related cases leading to a fatal outcome in the months after diagnosis.

 However, it is now known that a small number of HIV-positive patients who have developed PML, will experience stabilization of the disease and prolonged survival.

 CD4 + and CD8 + T lymphocytes are types of immune cells that are of great importance to the immune system’s health.
 They help mediate the immune response against many infectious organisms.

 In a patient with an active HIV infection, the levels of these lymphocytes are significantly decreased.
 However, antiretroviral drugs, which are now a standard part of HIV treatment, have allowed CD4 and CD8 cells to cross over to normal levels.

 Before the availability of drugs used to fight HIV (antiretrovirals), only 10% of HIV-positive PML patients lived for more than a year.

 With the advent of highly active antiretroviral therapy (HAART), one-year survival increased to an average of 50%.

 HAART therapy increases the levels of crucial lymphocytes, allowing the immune system, in certain circumstances, to fight the JC virus.
-However, among these patients, those who are able to develop a strong immune response mediated by T lymphocytes that specifically target JCV have a better outcome.
+However, those who can develop a robust immune response mediated by T lymphocytes that specifically target JCV have a better outcome among these patients.